Links with an * may help pay for UniSorted.

 The UK student mobile market in 30 seconds

-After the 2 June 2025 Vodafone-Three merger, the UK has three mobile network operators: VodafoneThree, EE and O2.
-Around eight MVNOs (SMARTY, iD Mobile, Voxi, giffgaff, Lebara, 1p Mobile, Smarty, Tesco Mobile) are worth considering on top.
+After the 2 June 2025 Vodafone-Three merger.
+The UK has three mobile network operators: VodafoneThree, EE and O2, and around eight MVNOs (SMARTY, iD Mobile, Voxi, giffgaff, Lebara, 1p Mobile, Smarty, Tesco Mobile) are worth considering on top.
 Most students overpay because they buy a handset on contract instead of pairing a cheap rolling SIM with a phone bought outright.
 That alone saves most people £200 to £400 over two years.

 For current pricing, see the best student phone plans roundup.
 If a handset contract is on the table, read mobile contracts for students first, it runs the maths.